d8veone/Coursera_Capstone/README.md

-# Coursera_Capstone
+### Coursera_Capstone
-This is the repository for the Capstone Project
+This is the repository for the Capstone Project:
+1) Neiborhood Clustering-Toronto
+2) Final Project